23bg/.github/profile/README.md

-# Bugs & Glitches Organization 🐞✨
+# Bugs & Glitches Developer community 🐞✨

 Welcome to the Bugs & Glitches Organization, an open-source community dedicated to squashing bugs, fixing glitches, and fostering a collaborative developer environment.